fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/KUKA.rst

 Cartesian trajectories can be composed in three ways (see `manual_slides`_ p.
 23-32).:

 * Linear
-   * straight line from the current position to target position
+   * straight line of the tcp from the current position to target position.
+Interpolation is done in Cartesian space.
    * Message defintion:

 	.. code-block:: yaml